hmrc/simple-reactivemongo/README.md

 ```

-The two functions exposed from the AtomicUpdate trait are detailed below which both return the type Future[Option[DatabaseUpdate[T]]], where the
+The two functions exposed from the AtomicUpdate trait are detailed below which both return the type Future[Option[DatabaseUpdate[T]]], where
 DatabaseUpdate encapsulates the update type which can be either Saved (new insert) or Updated (updated record).
 Please note the document with the modifications
-made on the update to mongo will be returned.
+applied on the update command to mongo will be returned.

 1) def atomicUpsert(finder: BSONDocument, modifierBson: BSONDocument)
 This function will invoke atomicSaveOrUpdate passing the 'upsert' flag as true.
+Can this function to insert a new record.

 2)  def atomicSaveOrUpdate(finder: BSONDocument, modifierBson: BSONDocument, upsert: Boolean)
+This function is used to override the upsert parameter.

-The parameters for the function are...
+The parameters for the functions are...

 finder          - A BSON finder used to find an existing record.
 modifierBson    - The BSON modifier to be applied to mongo.